 We are in the process of implementing a common Enterprise Resource Planning (ERP) system across all divisions.
-The ERP system went live at Sunset West in December 2022 and is expected to go-live in our legacy Hooker divisions in fiscal 2024, with the Home Meridian segment following afterwards.
+The ERP system went live at Sunset West in December 2022 and in the legacy Hooker divisions and for consolidated reporting in early September 2023.
+We expect the new ERP system to go live in the Home Meridian segment during fiscal 2026.
 Based on the provisions of ASU 2018-15, Intangibles - Goodwill and Other - Internal-Use Software, we capitalize implementation costs associated with hosting arrangements that are service contracts.
-These costs are recorded on "Other noncurrent assets" line of our consolidated balance sheets.
-Amortization expense commenced as the system went live at Sunset West in the fourth quarter of fiscal 2023.
-In addition, we recorded capitalized interest of \$84,000 as we entered into new term loans in July 2022.
-Implementation costs are amortized over ten years on a straight-line basis.

-The capitalized implementation costs at January 29, 2023 and January 30, 2022 were as follows
+These costs are recorded in other noncurrent assets of our consolidated balance sheets.
+We amortize on a straight-line basis over 10-years term as the system went live at Sunset West and the legacy Hooker divisions.
+The amortization expenses are recorded as a component of selling and administrative expenses in our consolidated statements of operations.
+In addition, we recorded capitalized interest as we entered into new term loans in July 2022.
+Implementation costs of \$5.1 million and interest expense of \$273,000 were capitalized in fiscal 2024.
+Implementation costs of \$5.4 million and interest expense of \$84,000 were capitalized in fiscal 2023.
+Implementation costs of \$3.2 million were capitalized in fiscal 2022.
+The capitalized implementation costs at January 28, 2024 and January 29, 2023 were as follows: